-- · Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - · Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Have a good understanding of harmful sexual behaviour - · Have a good understanding of the filtering and monitoring systems and processes in place at our school

-The DSL will also:
+Provide advice and support to other staff on child welfare and child protection matters Take part in strategy discussions and inter-agency meetings and/or support other staff to do so Contribute to the assessment of children Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly Yvonne Jones (DSL) is the Schools Prevent Lead Have a good understanding of harmful sexual behaviour Have a good understanding of the filtering and monitoring systems and processes in place at our school The DSL will also:

-- Keep the headteacher informed of any issues - · Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search

-The full responsibilities of the DSL and deputy are set out in their job description.

-5.3 The governing board
+Keep the headteacher informed of any issues Liaise with local authority case managers and designated officers for child protection concerns as appropriate Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search The full responsibilities of the DSL and deputies are set out in their job description.
+5.3 The Trust Board and local governing board The Board of Trustees will determine and keep under review safeguarding policy and practice in the schools within the trust.
+The Trust Board has a strategic leadership responsibility for our Academies safeguarding arrangements and must ensure that they comply with their duties.
+They will ensure policies, procedures, web filtering and training in our schools are effective and comply with the law at all times.
+To fulfil this duty the Board will appoint a named board member with responsibility to oversee safeguarding and child protection with clear objectives and outcomes.
+The Board will be assured that every member of the trust receives annual safeguarding training by an appropriate provider.
+This will include annual training for the Board and Executive around the strategic challenge as to the effectiveness of the support offered by our settings.
+The Director of Education (Leadership and Inclusion), as delegated by the Board of Trustees, is accountable for safeguarding children through the Safeguarding Steering Group and HTs group.
+The Director of Education reports to the Board on all Safeguarding issues on a termly basis.
 The governing board will: